Meningitis in your words

 Sophia was in the second term of her first year and was really into the swing of life as a student at Manchester University.
 She had made some lovely friends, was enjoying her Spanish and Portuguese course, was playing on the lacrosse team and was about to go on the Ski Society trip to Tignes.

-In March 2023, we took Sophia out for Sunday dinner in Manchester for her 19th Birthday, and she was tired and a little run-down but happy and seemingly well, having spent a lovely Birthday week/weekend, first with her boyfriend visiting, then her friends from home who had nights out with her and her Manchester friends.
+In March 2023, we took Sophia out for Sunday dinner in Manchester for her 19th birthday, she was tired and a little run-down but happy and seemingly well, having spent a lovely birthday week/weekend.
+First, with her boyfriend visiting, then her friends from home who had nights out with her and her Manchester friends.
 We left her for our drive home down to Hertfordshire on the Sunday night.
 I exchanged texts with her early the following evening, and then she went to lacrosse training.
 Her friends have since reminded her that she complained about feeling very achy after training.

 The next morning, she messaged me first thing saying she felt horrendous, worse than she had ever felt in her life and she felt really dizzy.
 I assumed that was because she was completely empty.
 Again, don’t assume.
 Now I would FaceTime, check everything, get friends to check or get her to a GP or hospital.
 I replied and then it was a while before she answered, so I phoned her.
 I will never forget the eerie silence on the end of the phone each time I said her name, followed by a moaning noise that I can’t describe.